 - Specialist lists cost more.
 For example, a list of wealthy private investors might cost £200 per 1,000.
-A good business list of people who have previously responded by mail - ie they are mail responsive - will cost at least £200 per 1,000 names.
+A good business list of people who have previously responded by mail will cost at least £200 per 1,000 names.

 - Additional information (eg telephone numbers or email addresses) usually costs extra.

 - Consider using a list broker to find the best source of data.